Meet our Students

 BSc Mathematics with Statistics (Study Abroad)

-Faye advises prospective students hoping to study Mathematics at Lancaster to take full advantage of the extensive range of support that Lancaster has on offer, as well as taking advantage of the wide range of internships and work experience opportunities available.
-“My advice would be: if you ever have a problem – whether maths-related or not – do not be afraid to ask the lecturers and tutors for help, because they are all very approachable and friendly,” she says.
-“Also, I would advise that students get involved in any internship opportunities available over summer because they really help give you an idea of what you want to do next and where your interests lie.
-The continual support and encouragement provided by the Departmental staff was the best thing about studying at Lancaster.”
+"My advice would be: if you ever have a problem - whether maths-related or not - do not be afraid to ask the lecturers and tutors for help, because they are all very approachable and friendly.
+I would advise that students get involved in any internship opportunities available over summer because they help give you an idea of what you want to do next and where your interests lie.
+The continual support and encouragement provided by the Departmental staff was the best thing about studying at Lancaster.

-Looking towards the future, Faye wishes to undertake further research within one of the prestigious doctoral training centres based at Lancaster.
-“I would like to complete a four-year PhD programme in Statistics and Operational Research here at Lancaster University; the first year resulting in the award of a Masters of Research, followed by a three year period of study leading to a PhD,” she says.
+"I would like to complete a four-year PhD programme in Statistics and Operational Research here at Lancaster University; the first year resulting in the award of a Masters of Research, followed by three years of study leading to a PhD."

 Having studied Mathematics, Further Mathematics, Physics and Computing at A-Level, Glen was convinced to study at Lancaster because of our community atmosphere and outstanding mathematics degrees.
 “I chose Lancaster for a number of reasons,” he says.
 “Firstly, after visiting the campus on Open Days and Department Visit Days, I loved the welcoming and friendly atmosphere.
 The campus provides a comfortable and focused area in which to study and enjoy the social events.
 The course structure and content was highly appealing, and the use of end-of-term tests in first year was a great way to make sure you fully understood the material.
 In final year, the opportunity to choose modules from a wide selection meant that you could really focus on what area of maths you wanted to study.”